lava-xyz/sibyls/README.md

 # TODO
 The following todos are in decreasing priority.
-## Persistence
-Currently, the Sybils database is on instance only.
-It should also support using an external database such as Postgres.
 ## Key Handling
 Additional functionality can be added to make working with the key easier.
 ### Encryption at Rest